Navachethan-Murugeppa/SOEN_6481_LocalisedDisasterVolunteerSystem/README.md

 Localised Disaster Volunteer Co-ordiantion System is a platform and an application mainly focused on providing the services in terms of communication and co-ordiantion for the volunteers group working in the disaster prone site.
 We aim to provide the necessary services so as to help the volunteers who are employeed in the disaster recovery task to work efficiently adn get the right resources required to tackle the disaster site.
 Ai driven application helps in identifying the volunteers with right skills for the disaster type and approach nearby local volunteers with the skills for help to enhance the work of rescue people stuck in disaster.

+To describe our solution to the above problem statement, a detailed project analysis is carried out as per the project management standards.
+This repository contains all the below mentioned documents.

 # Douments:

 1. Problem Identification - Identifying the potential problem statement to justify the solution.